j-saez/WGAN/README.md

-# WGAN Gradient Penalty pytorch implementation
+# WGAN

-This is a pytorch implementation of the paper (add link to the paper) to get a better understanding of the algorithm and pytorch.
+This is a pytorch implementation of the WGAN [paper](https://arxiv.org/abs/1701.07875) to get a better understanding of the algorithm and pytorch.

 ## Train